Have five minutes? Good.

 - - Looks cheap

 - - Discolors after long exposure to sunlight

 - - Can be quite bulky

 - - Gets dirty really easily

-Silicone rubber phone cases often have a good tactile feeling and can be pleasant to touch.
-Becoming more and more common at the consumer level, silicone rubber products can be found in every room of a typical home.
-It is extensively used in automotive applications, cooking and baking, sportswear and footwear.
+Silicone rubber phone cases often have an excellent tactile feeling and can be pleasant to touch.
+This material is extensively used in automotive applications, cooking and baking, sportswear and footwear.

 - - Soft but uneasy to break